Skip to main content

 Download your csv file from the View Exports option:

-You now need to switch to your “spreadsheet editor of choice”; we’ll be using Microsoft Excel to insert some columns and change the header names, but use whatever you’re comfortable with.
+You now need to switch to your “spreadsheet editor of choice”; we’ll be using Microsoft Excel to insert some missing columns, but use whatever you’re comfortable with.
 The process is the same.

-Just a quick check to see that the old-named and new-named columns align is all that’s needed before you delete your old headers on row 2:
+Just a quick check to see that the ‘before’ and ‘after’ columns align is all that’s needed before you delete the superfluous column headers on row 2:

 That’s it, you're now ready to import this file and update everyone in one go.